upperstream/ansible-roles/virtualisation/README.md

 ## VirtualBox

-This task installs VirtualBox on the target host on Debian and its descendants, or FreeBSD.
+This task installs VirtualBox on the target host running Debian and its descendants, Arch Linux, or FreeBSD.

 ## VMware